Scotland moves against wealthy gentry dominating land

 The Scottish Environment Ministry would not provide additional comments on its land reform policies as the region is in the midst of an election campaign, a government spokeswoman told the Thomson Reuters Foundation.

-Aileen McLeod, Scotland's Environment, Land Reform and Climate Change Minister, has committed more than $14 million annually until 2020 to help communities buy land.
+Aileen McLeod, Scotland's Environment, Land Reform and Climate Change Minister, has committed more than $14 million annually until 2020 to help communities buy land on the island.

 "Owning land can help communities realise their aspirations and dreams and make a real difference to long term sustainability," McLeod said in a statement last month.